 For a listing of foods that have been identified as not containing genetically modified ingredients, check out the Non-GMO Shopping Guide.

-Addison Del Mastro is a student at Drew University and a former program assistant with the Center for a New American Dream.
+Addison Del Mastro is a student at Drew University and a former program assistant at New Dream.